Impact

 Risk and Exploitability

-EPSS information is not available and the vulnerability is not listed in the CISA KEV catalog, indicating that no widespread exploits have been reported to date.
-The CVSS score is not provided, but the severe impact of forced downtime warrants a cautious stance.
+The EPSS score is < 1%, indicating a very low probability of exploitation.
+The CVSS score is 5.5, suggesting moderate severity.
+The vulnerability is not listed in the CISA KEV catalog, indicating that no widespread exploits have been reported.
 The likely attack vector is local, as the description indicates that an application capable of triggering the shutdown is required.
 If such an application were exposed to remote users or network services, the risk could expand to remote exploitation.
 Organizations should consider the risk impactful until the patch is applied.

 OpenCVE Enrichment